Statistical inference for association studies in the presence of binary outcome misclassification: Simulation Study Settings

 \subsection{Simulation Settings}

 We present simulations for evaluating the proposed binary outcome misclassification model in terms of bias and root mean squared error (rMSE).
-For a given simulation scenario, we present parameter estimates for a binary outcome misclassification model obtained from the EM-algorithm and from MCMC, under a \textit{Uniform}$(-10,10)$ prior distribution setting.
-We compare these estimates to the naive \textit{analysis model} that considers only observed outcomes $Y^*$ and predictors $X$.
-In addition, we use the \textit{SAMBA} R package from Beesley and Mukherjee\cite{beesley2020statistical} to find the relevant parameter estimates in the event that we assumed that our \textit{observation mechanism} had perfect specificity.
-We also consider the case where we incorrectly assumed that our \textit{observation mechanism} had perfect sensitivity.
+For a given simulation scenario, we present parameter estimates for a binary outcome misclassification model obtained from the EM algorithm and from MCMC.
+We compare these estimates to the naive \textit{analysis model} that considers only potentially misclassified outcomes $Y^*$ and predictors $\boldsymbol{X}$.
+In addition, we use the \textit{SAMBA} R package from Beesley and Mukherjee to find the relevant parameter estimates in the event that we assumed that our \textit{observation mechanism} had perfect specificity.\cite{beesley2020statistical} We also consider the case where we incorrectly assumed that our \textit{observation mechanism} had perfect sensitivity.

+For the EM analysis, we used the "squarem" acceleration scheme from the \texttt{turboEM} package in \texttt{R}. \cite{turboEM, stats2021R} The convergence criterion for the algorithm required that the absolute difference between successive log-likelihood values was less than the tolerance of $1 \times 10^{-7}$.
+The alternative stopping criteria was reached when the number of iterations surpassed 1500.
+For the perfect specificity scenario in Setting 3, we found that the number of iterations of the EM algorithm required for convergence was generally higher than in other settings (i.e. $\approx 5,000$).